Communist Party of Great Britain (Marxist–Leninist): History

 The party's origins were in the Association of Communist Workers (ACW), formed by Indian communist writer and politician Harpal Brar in 1969 as a Maoist breakaway from the Revolutionary Marxist–Leninist League, itself a Maoist split from the Communist Party of Great Britain (CPGB) in 1965.
 The ACW joined the Socialist Labour Party (SLP), led by former miners' leader Arthur Scargill, but split from it because of Scargill's refusal to accept support for North Korea and other states.
 As a result, Scargill chose to expel a number of members of the party's central committee and its entire Yorkshire region.
 Those expelled, along with others who resigned, founded the CPGB-ML in 2004 in Southall, London.

 Policies and ideology

 The CPGB-ML adheres to Marxism–Leninism, the political theory adopted by the Communist Party of the Soviet Union (CPSU).
-The CPGB-ML praises communist leaders such as Vladimir Lenin, Joseph Stalin, Mao Zedong, Kim Il Sung, Enver Hoxha and Fidel Castro.
+It has been described as "pro-Juche" and "arch-Stalinist", and its stances have been described as left-nationalist, espousing "conservative (anti-'woke') social policies", and pro-Lexit.
+The CPGB-ML praises communist leaders such as Vladimir Lenin, Karl Marx, Joseph Stalin, Mao Zedong, Kim Il Sung, Enver Hoxha and Fidel Castro.
 The party opposes Trotskyism, social democracy, democratic socialism and what they term revisionist (including Khruschevite) parties.
 In 1995 former CPGB-ML chairman Harpal Brar published a book titled Social Democracy: The Enemy Within.